 Is it Holy Island or the Island of Lindisfarne?

 The full name of the island is the Holy Island of Lindisfarne, but the island off the northeast coast of Northumberland is known as both Holy Island and Lindisfarne.
-With a history that dates back to the 6th century, Holy Island became an important centre of Christianity with Saints Aidan and Cuthbert making their bases here in order to spread Christianity throughout the north of England.
+Holy Island history dates back to the 6th century, Holy Island became an important centre of Christianity with Saints Aidan and Cuthbert making their bases here in order to spread Christianity throughout the north of England.

 The old English name of Lindisfarena dates to AD793 and the use of the name Holy Island relates to the presence of Saint Aidan and Saint Cuthbert.
 Saint Aidan of Lindisfarne was an Irish monk and missionary and is recognized as bringing Christianity to this part of England.
 He founded the first priory on Holy Island.
 Saint Cuthbert became a monk after seeing a vision on the night that Saint Aidan died.
 He became bishop of Lindisfarne in 684 and upon his death in 687 became the most important medieval saint in the northeast of England.